 Remember, even though you are hiring this company to manage your community association, it is your association.
 Your HOA management company should be completely transparent with the board of directors and the lines of communication should always be open.
 Look for an association management company that sets up a regular schedule of communication regarding finances, violations, vendors, and law changes.
 Attendance at regular board meetings is important in providing excellent management support.
 Your HOA management company should be accessible to all board members 24/7.
 If you hire a management company that lacks in communication, it could cause mistrust and confusion.

-You want a community management company that has similar ideologies and thoughts when it comes to your community and they should value your neighborhood as if they live there.
+You want a management company that has similar ideologies and thoughts when it comes to your community and they should value your neighborhood as if they live there.
 Do not sign a contract until your board is satisfied that this company is a good fit for your community.
 Here are some signs to know it’s time to consider new HOA management for your community.
 Remember, the HOA is hiring them to make the board’s job easier!